Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 U.S. DOT, WisDOT, or Wisconsin DOT (not WIDOT or WDOT)

-Spell at least on first reference divisions and offices in the department.
-Abbreviate on subsequent references:
+Spell out on first reference and abbreviate on subsequent

 |DBM||Division of Business Management|